The Cambridge Society of Belgium

 Links between Cambridge University and Belgium have always been strong -much stronger than is often realised, and this is natural given the geographical proximity, and the historical links in the fields of Law, Medicine, and other academic subjects since the time of Erasmus, and inevitably in commerce, shipping, banking and industry.

-A highlight of each year is the Annual Dinner, usually held in January in the splendid premises of the Club du Premier Regiment des Guides.
-This is open to members and their immediate families, and normally has an Honoured Guest and speaker from the University or other prestigious institution.
+A highlight of each year is the Annual Dinner, which commemorates the founding of the society by Geoffrey Fletcher, Ludo de Vleeschauwer and Stan Havrlik.
+This dinner is open to members and their immediate families, and normally has an Honoured Guest and speaker from the University or other prestigious institution.

 An annual cocktail in June enables Members to meet each other socially and bring along families and friends and potential new Members.
 A limited number of other activities enable those who wish to do so meet each other outside a professional environment.
-Innovations have been an annual Croquet match against Oxford, golf matches and visits to private gardens.
+Innovations have been an annual Croquet match against Oxford, golf matches and visits to places of cultural interest.

 Of continuing interest to members have been the guest speakers at Speaker Events or Annual Dinners.
-Some speaker events are organised in collaboration with the Oxford Society.
 In the recent past Speakers have included:

 - Prof Bill Nuttall - Professor of Energy, Cambridge and the Open University